practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 Also see @bed324 and v0.14.0
 ```

-My goal was to the following HTML output after telling RDoc what repository
+My goal was to produce the following HTML output after telling RDoc what repository
 that these issues, commits, and tags referred to:

 ```